cyraxx/pogobuf/README.md

 * Uses the excellent [POGOProtos](https://github.com/AeonLucid/POGOProtos) (via [node-pogo-protos](https://github.com/cyraxx/node-pogo-protos))
 * Based on prior work by [tejado](https://github.com/tejado/pgoapi) and others

-# Documentation
+# Documentation and usage
-You can find the documentation in the [wiki](https://github.com/cyraxx/pogobuf/wiki).
+You can find the documentation and other information in the [wiki](https://github.com/cyraxx/pogobuf/wiki).